 - Personal spirituality – Besides all these, students are encouraged to personally study the Bible and meditate on the Word of God daily.

-- Ministerial Outreach – Every year arrangements are made some African Independent Churches to host students for a period.
+- Ministerial Outreach – Every year arrangements are made for students to be hosted by some churches for a period..
 During that period the students teach, counsel, preach, lead worship services, and exercise their spiritual gifts.
 The host ministers who act as overseers advise the students and submit reports to the seminary after the program.

 Participants must be literate